 If you’re thinking about developing partner tiers, we’re all for it.
 The more partners you have, the more difficult it becomes to invest time and resources towards the right partners — and the easier it becomes to spend time on partnerships that don’t glean results.

-Establishing partner tiers early on is a game-changer.
+Establishing partner tiers, or partner levels, early on is a game-changer.
 It can help you define the rules, set expectations, and encourage better work from your partners and from your own team.

 But, alas, developing partner tiers takes time — and lots of research.

 We can only imagine how much you’ve got on your plate, so we went ahead and did some of the work for you.
-Plus, we chatted with industry experts from Zapier, Twilio, and Bullhorn to hear about their experiences — their successes, their learnings, and everything in between — to help you skip ahead in the discovery phase.
+Plus, we chatted with industry experts from Zapier, Twilio, and Bullhorn to hear about their experiences — their successes, their learnings, and everything in between.

 As a partner manager who’s interested in putting a layer of logic behind your partner program, we’re giving you a friendly push to go from thinking about partner tiers to getting started.
 Use the information we’ve gathered to make your plan bulletproof in the eyes of your leadership team.